saleor/storefront/README.md

 The project utilizes all the best practices for e-commerce, like SSR, ISR, and image optimization.

 💳 **integrated payments**:
-Reduce the purchase friction by taking advantage of integrations with modern payment providers such as Adyen or Mollie.
+Reduce the purchase friction by taking advantage of integrations with modern payment providers such as Adyen, Mollie or Stripe.

 🛠️ **easily customizable**:
 TailwindCSS can be easily extended and tweaked, or completely replaced with your favorite CSS solution.